meplato/store2-java-client/README.md

 }
 ```

-Feel free to look at the unit tests to get further information how to use the services.
+Feel free to look at the unit tests to get further information on how to use the services.

 ## Documentation